LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 WHERE owner =
 AND itemName = ;
 ```
 The issue that pops here is that the original code leverages the concept of concatenation to combine data.
 The attacker can use a string like <code> 'name' OR 'x'='x' </code> as the item name. <code> 'x'='x' </code> is a condition that will always evaluate as True.
-Therefore, the SQL statement will return True for all items in the table.
+Therefore, the statement returns True for all values within the table.
 So, the following query becomes:
 ```
 SELECT * FROM login
 WHERE owner = 'karlos'